Somerville Pollinator Action Plan

 This Google Form tracks what actions our community members are willing to take: https://forms.gle/i1tqWDYoAAtuULvd8

-• Leave the Leaves: Don't remove fall leaves from your property.
-Instead, rake them into planting beds to get them out of walkways.
+- Leave the Leaves: Avoid removing fallen leaves from your property.
+Instead, rake them into planting beds to get them out of walkways, off sidewalks, and away from storm drains.
+Let them decompose to fertilize the soil and feed your plants.
 Don't shred the leaves unless absolutely necessary.

 We want to understand where our residents are planting pollinator habitat.
 Share the approximate location here: https://arcg.is/1SjXr40